 Single molecule biophysics lies at the confluence of molecular medicine and nanotechnology.
-The Center uses nanotechnology to study the physical processes on which life is based using the simplest model systems — those that exist on the level of a single molecule or several molecules.
-By doing this, we can gain a better understanding of gene regulation, molecular signaling and molecular transport in cells that will lead to improved biosensors and other new technologies.
+Nanotechnology allows researchers to study the physical processes on which life is based using the simplest model systems — those that exist on the level of a single molecule or several molecules — but also to unravel fundamental biological processes on the cellular and tissue level.
+Doing so allows for a better understanding of gene regulation, molecular and cellular signaling, and molecular transport in cells and tissue, and will lead to improved biosensors and other new technologies.

 Stuart Lindsay is a pioneer of atomic force microscopy, particularly relating to imaging and chemical analysis in water.
 His research focuses on nanoscale chemical mapping, applications of nanoscience for sustainable energy, new techniques for DNA and protein sequencing based on electron tunneling, and nanoscale probes of epigenetic markings and cell biochemistry.

 Our center is supported by a knowledgeable team of researchers, staff and visionary leaders who are at the leading edge of their fields.

 Support the Biodesign Center for Single Molecule Biophysics.